What is MDTM?

 A Multicore-Aware Data Transfer Middleware (MDTM)

-To address these inefficiencies and limitations, DOE’s Advanced Scientific Computing Research (ASCR) office has funded Fermilab and Brookhaven National Laboratory to collaboratively work on the Multicore-Aware Data Transfer Middleware (MDTM) project.
+To address these inefficiencies and limitations, DOE’s Advanced Scientific Computing Research (ASCR) office has funded Fermilab network research group to work on the Multicore-Aware Data Transfer Middleware (MDTM) project.
 MDTM aims to accelerate data movement toolkits at multicore systems.
 Essentially, MDTM consists of two research components (Figure 1):

 - MDTM data transfer applications/tools research and development